IT & Software

 To bolster Adobe’s existing community investment initiatives, Green Standards connects with Adobe’s Global Giving Team to target specific community partners for donation.

 Adobe has deployed Green Standards’ services in locations across North America, including more than 25 office projects in 12 states.
-With notable projects in California, Texas, Illinois, New York, and Virginia, the partnership extends to Canada where projects where multiple projects were completed in British Columbia and Ontario.
+With notable projects in California, Texas, Illinois, New York, and Virginia, the partnership extends to Canada and Mexico where multiple projects were completed in British Columbia, Ontario and Mexico City.

 Educare Silicon Valley